michael-lazar/finger2020/README.md

 ## About

-This finger service will not extract any user information directly from the host system.
+This finger service uses files to load contact information, and will not extract any sensitive information directly from the host system.
 So relax!
 Only one user profile is supported (hence, "single-user").
-It's intended to be used by server sysops to broadcast news and/or personal contact information over the internet.
+It's intended to be used by sysops to broadcast server news and/or personal contact information over the internet.

 ## Operation